kumahq/kuma/UPGRADE.md

 The option to configure authentication was deprecated and has been removed in release `2.7.x`.
 If you are still using `KUMA_DP_SERVER_AUTH_*` environment variables or `dpServer.auth.*` configuration, please migrate your configuration to use `dpServer.authn` before upgrade.

+### Deprecation of `--redirect-inbound-port-v6` flag and `runtime.kubernetes.injector.sidecarContainer.redirectPortInboundV6` configuration option.

+The `--redirect-inbound-port-v6` flag and the corresponding configuration option `runtime.kubernetes.injector.sidecarContainer.redirectPortInboundV6` are deprecated and will be removed in a future release of Kuma.
+These flags and configuration options were used to configure the port used for redirecting IPv6 traffic to Kuma.

+In the upcoming release, Kuma will redirect IPv6 traffic to the same port as IPv4 traffic (15006).
+This means that you no longer need to configure a separate port for IPv6 traffic.
+If you want to disable traffic redirection for IPv6 traffic, you can set `--ip-family-mode ipv4`.
+We have also added a new configuration option `runtime.kubernetes.injector.sidecarContainer.ipFamilyMode` to switch traffic redirection for IP families.

+We recommend that you update your configurations to use the new defaults for IPv6 traffic redirection.
+If you need to retain separate ports for IPv4 and IPv6 traffic, you can continue to use the deprecated flags and configuration options until they are removed.

 ## Upgrade to `2.6.x`

 ### Policy